 Chinchpokali Cha Chintamani

-Ever since the last century Chinchpokali boasts of the biggest Ganesh celebrations.
+Ever since the last century, Chinchpokali boasts of the biggest Ganesh celebrations.
 Step out of Chinchpokali station and you will find the mandap of the Raja of Chinchpokali.
-Once more seated on a throne with symbol of royalty the idol at Chinchpokali is indeed Chintamani or the remover of all tensions and worries.
+Once more seated on a throne with the symbol of royalty the idol at Chinchpokali is indeed Chintamani or the remover of all tensions and worries.
 One look at the Lord and you will automatically surrender your woes at his feet.

 Shree Sarvajanik Ganeshostav Sansatha

-One of the origins of Ganesh Chaturthi celebrations proving that old is gold is conducted by Shree Sarvajanik Ganeshostav Sansatha at the Keshavji Naik Chawl in Girgaum that lives up to its 118 year heritage.
+One of the origins of Ganesh Chaturthi celebrations proving that old is gold is conducted by Shree Sarvajanik Ganeshostav Sansatha at the Keshavji Naik Chawl in Girgaum that lives up to its 118-year heritage.
 Instituted by Lokmanya Tilak way back in 1893, the first Sarvajanik Ganeshostav Mandal of Mumbai still hosts an Idol that is 2.25 ft. tall.